Cosmoglobe/Commander/commander3/todscripts/firas/data_profile.md

       - `space_time`: Spacecraft time.
 Shape: 590937 x 6.
 Values: {-53, -11, 31, 68, 75, 76, 77, 78, 83}
       - `time`: Binary time.
 Shape: 590937.
 Units: ?
     - `dq_data`
       - `data_quality`: Data quality flags.
+The 110 data quality flags indicate whether engineering, microprocessor, and attitude quantities associated with the IFG are within green, yellow, or red tolerance limits.
 Shape: 590937 x 110.
 Values: {0, 1, 2, 4, 32}
       - `dq_spares`: Data qualify spares.
 Shape: 590937 x 24. **All values are zero.**
       - `eng_rec`: Engineering record number.
 Shape: 590937. **All values are zero.**
       - `eng_time`: Time of associate engineering data record.
 Shape: 590937.
 Unit: ?
       - `fake`: Fakeit pulse status.
 For most of the mission during the COBE passage through the South Atlantic Anomaly, the MTM was put in a position mode, the drive motor was turned off, and readings of a noise signal were taken using a "fake-it" pulse.
-Noise data taken  Shape: 590937.
+Shape: 590937.
 Values: {-1, 0, 1} (why is there a -1?)
       - `ifg_no`: IFG number within segment.
 Shape: 590937.
 Values: up to 2601 and repeats.
       - `iref_temp`: Internal reference source temperature.
 Shape: 590937. **All values are 1.469368e-39.**
-      - `xcal_pos`: Position of the XCAL 0?.
+      - `xcal_pos`: Position of the XCAL 0.
+The external calibrator position (XCAL_POS) field indicates whether the data are sky or calibration data.
+A value of 1 indicates that the XCAL is in the horn and the IFGs are thus calibration data.
+A value of 2 indicates that the XCAL is completely out of the horn and the IFGs are thus sky data.
+Sky IFGs are averaged together for the same pixel, MTM scan mode, and Ical temperature during a mission period.
+Calibration IFGs are similarly averaged over a constant temperature plateaus for the same scan mode.
+Data with any other value of the XCAL_POS are not used.
 Shape: 590937.
 Values: {0, 1, 2, 3}, corresponding to {error, xcal in, xcal out, xcal transition}.
     - `ifg_data`
       - `gltch`: On board glitch map.
 The on-board glitch map is a packed array of bit flags set by the microprocessor to a value of 1 when it detects a glitch at one of the 512 points of the IFG.
 A value of 0 at the corresponding IFG position indicates no flitches were detected at that position during the entire collection of the IFG.
 The 512 bit flags are packed and stored into 32 sixteen bit words.
 Shape: 590937 x 32. **All values are zero.**
       - `ifg`: IFG in counts.
 The iFG in counts is an array of 512 observed points.
 The IFGs taken during the mission have been averaged by the on-board microprocessors.
 Depending on the MTM scan mode, a number of consecutive sample points have been averaged to form a group during each sweep of the mirror.
 The consecutive groups form a buffer of 512 points.
 In addition, a number of sweeps oof these 512 points each are coadded together to form the resulting 512 point IFG which is then telemetered to the ground. `sc_head9` contains the number of sample points per group and `sc_head11` contains the number of mirror sweeps that are coadded together.
 Shape: 590937.